Configure Dermi Atlas Professional's audit logging features to track system activity, monitor access, and support regulatory compliance requirements.

 Best for: Practices with limited storage capacity or lower regulatory reporting requirements.

-Full logging provides a granular audit trail of almost all user interactions within the system.
+Comprehensive logging provides a granular audit trail of almost all user interactions within the system.

 Events captured: